2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/007_Probability.md

 $$

 :::: note ::::
-Considering the previous "tossing two coins" example, we can calculate the probability of "one coin lands on heads and the other lands on tails" with the previous formulas, since coin tosses tick both the "independence" and "mutual exclusivity" boxes.
+Considering the latest "tossing two coins" example, we can calculate the probability of "one coin lands on heads and the other lands on tails" with the previous formulas, since coin tosses tick both the "independence" and "mutual exclusivity" boxes.

 $$
 P((H\ and\ T)\ or\ (T\ and\ H)) = P(H\ and\ T) + P(T\ and\ H) = \frac{1}{4} + \frac{1}{4} = \frac{1}{2}